-The Ministry of Health Services supports Government's vision of a world class public health care system with a mandate to guide and enhance the Province's health services to ensure British Columbians are supported in their efforts to maintain and improve their health.
-The B.C. health system is one of our most valued social programs - virtually every person in the province will access some level of health care or health service at some point in their lives.
-Good health is a fundamental building block to leading a happy and productive life.
+The Ministry of Health Services has overall responsibility for ensuring that quality, appropriate and timely health services are available to all British Columbians.
+The B.C. health system is one of our most valued social programs - virtually every person in the province will access some level of health care or health service during their lives.
+Good health is a fundamental building block of a happy and productive life.